 4. Stop Smoking

-Smoking is one of those things that people are generally aware kills many aspects of health — and cholesterol is just one of them.
+Smoking exacerbates many aspects of health — and cholesterol is just one of them.
 This practice tends to lower your HDL levels while raising LDL cholesterol, making it an unacceptable risk to take if you’re at risk of heart disease.
-(17)

 6. Try Cholesterol-Lowering Supplements